normalization

 To print customized extra information, you should re-implement this method in your own modules.
 Both single-line and multi-line strings are acceptable.

-Applies the affine transformation to the input geometric tensor.
+Apply the normalization to the input tensor.

 class symm_learning.nn.normalization.eBatchNorm1d(in_type: FieldType, eps: float = 1e-05, momentum: float = 0.1, affine: bool = True, track_running_stats: bool = True)[source]